benface/tailwindcss-children/README.md

 }
 ```

-The above configuration would generate the following classes:
+The above configuration would generate the following CSS:

 ```css
 .children\:block > * {